Parliamentary.ai

 Overview

 This bill aims to update the Children (Performances) Regulations 1968.
-It seeks to simplify regulations governing children's participation in performances, reduce unnecessary bureaucracy, clarify licensing requirements, and enhance child protection measures.
+It seeks to simplify the rules around children's involvement in performances, remove unnecessary bureaucracy, clarify licensing requirements, and strengthen child protection measures.

 Description